 - Increased cancer risk: High levels of un-metabolized folic acid have been associated with increased cancer risk.
 They may also speed up the growth of precancerous lesions (14, 15, 16).

 - Undetected B12 deficiency: Among elderly people, high folic acid levels may hide vitamin B12 deficiency.
 Untreated vitamin B12 deficiency may increase the risk of dementia and impair nerve function (17, 18).

 Even a small, daily dose of 400 mcg may cause un-metabolized folic acid to build up in the bloodstream (9, 10).
-Although high folic acid intake is a concern, the health implications are unclear and further studies are needed.
+There is reason to suspect that high folic acid intake by pregnant women is a risk factor for autism.

 Bottom Line: High levels of un-metabolized folic acid may negatively affect health by increasing cancer risk or hiding vitamin B12 deficiency.
 This build up happens very easily, and the full impact on health is not yet known.